michaelusantiago/michaelusantiago/README.md

 - 🌱 I’m currently learning Go and Python
 - 👯 I’m looking to collaborate on AI's and Machine Learning things..
 - ⚡ Fun fact: no work since 2011 😄
-- 📫 How to reach me: https://michaelsantiago.ph (soon)
+- 📫 How to reach me: https://michaelsantiago.onrender.com
 <!--
 **michaelusantiago/michaelusantiago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.